Sven-Ve/svc-log-bundle/docs/report.md

   }
   ```

-### Create a twig template
+#### Create a twig template

-include in the your twig template the table:
+include in your twig template the table:

 ```twig
 ...